cannmirror/pto-isa/README.md

   <img src="docs/figures/pto_logo.svg" alt="PTO Tile Lib" width="220" />
 </p>

-# PTO Tile Lib
+# PTO Tile Library

 Parallel Tile Operation (PTO) is a virtual instruction set architecture designed by Ascend CANN, focusing on tile-level operations.
 This repository offers high-performance, cross-platform tile operations across Ascend platforms.
 By porting to PTO instruction sequences, users can migrate Ascend hardware more easily.

 ## News

-* **2025-12-31**: PTO Tile Lib becomes publicly available.
+* **2025-12-27**: PTO Tile Library becomes publicly available.

 ## Overview

 The PTO ISA (Instruction Set Architecture) is built on Ascend’s underlying hardware and software abstractions, providing over 90 standard tile-level operations.

 Ascend hardware architectures have significantly evolved over generations, leading to major changes in the instruction sets.
 The PTO instruction set bridges these hardware differences by raising the abstraction level.
 We ensure that these PTO instructions work correctly across platforms while maintaining backward compatibility.
 However, this abstraction does not hide performance tuning opportunities.
-Users can still fine-tune performance by adjusting Tile sizes, Tile shapes, instruction order, Tile transformations, and other Tile operations.
-This provides sufficient control to fine-tune internal pipeline flows.
+Users can still fine-tune performance by adjusting tile sizes, tile shapes, instruction order, etc. This provides sufficient control to fine-tune internal pipeline flows.

 Our goal is to offer users a simplified, yet powerful way to optimize performance, enabling them to write high-performance code with PTO instructions.